TheKersalMassive/ReskinPS5/README.md

 No as I don't use any extensions, plugins or add-ons.
 However, you can always mod the theme if you prefer.

-## I don't want to lose my icons
+## I want to show game logos in the Game Details view
-Logos are only supported via the icons media, sorry.
+You can either add game logos as an icon or you can use Extra Metadata Loader addon **[here](https://playnite.link/forum/thread-814.html)**

 ## I want to request a feature or report a bug